fate-srd/fate-srd-content/README.md

 - No-Skill Swashbuckling (from The Three Rocketeers) System Reference Document
 - Factions (Fate Core Kickstarter stretch goal)

+# Licensing information

+> [!IMPORTANT]
+> When using these files, follow the licensing information at https://fate-srd.com/official-licensing-fate.

 # How to use this project

 If you're looking for the Fate SRD rules in a clean text format, this is the place.
 The files in the `docs` folder have everything in several formats, e.g. markdown, HTML, and Docx (Word).